wiseman-timelord/MaNTella-Launcher/README.md

 # Development
+- after make launcher/optimizer, then work on more files, to streamline them for local only was part of the original idea, but, I should keep that feature.
+So, updates for dropin replacement files, to upgrade and streamline current scripts, then demonstrate/push them to main, before altering stuff radically.
+- Possibly requires advance of my project for utilizing llama.cpp pre-compiled binaries for vulkan, to host models with OhLlama/LmStudio compatibility for apps, as they are not utilizing threads properly or vulkan at all, currently.
+- tuned towards local models, scripts will be streamlined, people whom use online can still use the launcher, but not the dropin files.
 - NExt version is "Mantella-WT v0.11.3.1".
 - Next version will also read the "xvasynth_folder" so as to not require the xVASynth to be installed in `.\xVASynth`, it accesses the config.ini.
 - The updated prompts and q3_m model seem to be able to ignore the lines starting "*", and not print out lines with "*".
 These prompts should be optionally injected into the config.ini, so as to not require the config_ini_updates.txt file manual modification.